 Fitness

-To become an NBA cheerleader, you must be able to maintain a certain height-to-weight ratio.
-Your body must allow you to perform vigorous, high-performance dancing.
+To become an NBA cheerleader, you must be able to maintain the stamina, strength, and flexibility needed for rehearsals, appearances, and vigorous, high-performance dancing.

 Dance Skills